SingularityIndonesia/Func-It/README.md

 ### 2. Transformers

 The purpose of transformers is to transform one object to another.
-Ex:

 <details>
   <summary>Click to see example</summary>